-One of the biggest misconceptions about potty training a puppy is that they’ll quickly figure out how to let you know when they have to go.
-Unfortunately not all dogs pick up a cue like scratching on the door right away when they need to go out.
+One of the biggest house training issues is teaching your dog to let you know they have to go out.
+There’s a misconception that dogs will quickly figure out how to let you know when they have to go, unfortunately most dogs don’t pick up a cue like scratching on the door right away when they need to go out.
 One of the most common house training issues is finding a reliable way for your dog to let you know that they’ve got to go out.

 If you feel like your puppy isn’t letting you know when they have to go out you’re not alone.
 A lot of dogs circle and sniff around when they need to go out, but those subtle cues aren’t always picked up on by us.
 To avoid missing those signs your dog uses when they need to go out you can work on teaching them to use a specific cue.

 Teaching your dog to use a specific cue when they need to go out such as barking at the door or using a bell will ensure that your dog has a way to reliably get your attention when they need to go outside.